Find and check your ip

 IPv4 vs. IPv6 addresses

-The main difference between IPv4 and IPv6 is the number of possible addresses.
-IPv4 only allows for about 4 billion, because it uses just 32 bits.
-IPv6 was introduced in 1995 to ensure that the world would not run out anytime soon: IPv6 uses 128 bits, resulting in 3.4 x 1038 possible addresses.
+The amount of available addresses is the fundamental difference between IPv4 and IPv6.
+Because IPv4 uses just 32 bits, it can only handle around 4 billion addresses.
+In 1995, IPv6 was established to assure that the world's address space would not run out anytime soon: IPv6 uses 128 bits, resulting in 3.4 x 1038 potential addresses.

 You can’t go online without a public IP address

-To use the internet, all connected devices must have a public IP address.
-An IP address allows two devices—the sender and recipient of internet communications—to find and exchange information with each other.
+All connected devices must have a public IP address in order to use the internet.
+An IP address enables two devices—the originator and recipient of internet communications—to locate and exchange data.

-The setup is similar to real-life address systems.
-For example, if you were to subscribe to a magazine, the magazine distributor (the sender) would need your address to send you (the recipient) your copies.
-Without your address, the distributors wouldn’t know where to send the magazine.
+The setup is comparable to how address systems work in real life.
+If you subscribe to a magazine, for example, the magazine distributor (the sender) will require your address to send your copies to you (the recipient).
+The distributors would be unable to send the magazine to you without your address.

-The same applies to the internet.
-Without an IP address, two devices would not be able to find and exchange information with each other.
+The internet is no exception.
+Without an IP address, two devices would be unable to locate and communicate with one another.

 Using Shadowsocks or Wireguard VPN for Private Connection